jkennedy31/FossilFinder/README.md

 Utahraptor

 # Species Planned for Implementation
--Therizinosaurus
+- Therizinosaurus
--Spinosaurus
+- Spinosaurus
--Diabloceratops
+- Diabloceratops
--Sauroposeidon
+- Sauroposeidon
--Brachiosaurus
+- Brachiosaurus
--Argentinosaurus
+- Argentinosaurus
--Ankylosaurus
+- Ankylosaurus
--Stegosaurus
+- Stegosaurus
--Yutyrannus
+- Yutyrannus
 And many others

 # Features Planned for the Future
--Images (with proper citations)
+- Images (with proper citations)
--More information on each card
+- More information on each card
--Broad search options (like searching "t rex" or "three horns", along those lines)
+- Broad search options (like searching "t rex" or "three horns", along those lines)